jlam55555/notes/History/notes.md

 - In between New England and the South in terms of land size and amount of industries (more land in the South and fewer industries, and vice versa for the North)
 - More ethnically diverse and socially liberal, with more democracy (more "American")
     - Benjamin Franklin, a "true American," thrived in Philadelphia, PA

+**Geography and the Environment** The colonies used the land for what they could: in the southern states, farming was the largest source of income.
+There was more industry up north with the older colonies and a larger percentage of more educated people.
+The size of land and the amount of industry varied from North to South with what was appropriate; this large variety and the adaptations the people made to best use the land gave the Americans the most fruitful results for their efforts.
+As a result, the "middle colonies" &mdash; those in between the North and the South both geologically and in terms of industry and farming&mdash; had the most mixing of the different kind of people, and thus was the most "American" because of its diversity of people and ideas.